juliuskrah/spring-profiles/README.md

 This section contains the pre-requisite to run the application, how to run the application and how to use some of the application features.

 ### Pre-requisite
-Not much is involved to run this application.
-You only need two items:
+Not much is needed to run this application.
+You only need two things:

 *Required*

 * [Maven][] 3.3+
 * [Git][]
 * [JDK][] 8+

 *Optional*

 * [MySQL][]
 * [PostgreSQL][]
 * [MongoDB][]